-SECTION 15-9-308.
+15-9-308.
 WHEN SECURITY INTEREST IS PERFECTED; CONTINUITY OF PERFECTION.

-- (a) Perfection of security interest.
-Except as otherwise provided in this section and the next section dealing with security interests perfected upon attachment, a security interest is perfected if it has attached and all of the applicable requirements for perfection set forth in this Crow/Apsaalooke Secured Transactions Act have been satisfied.
-A security interest is perfected when it attaches if the applicable requirements are satisfied before the security interest attaches. - (b) Continuous perfection; perfection by different methods.
-A security interest is perfected continuously if it is originally perfected by one method under this Crow/Apsaalooke Secured Transactions Act and is later perfected by another method under this Crow/Apsaalooke Secured Transactions Act, without an intermediate period when it was unperfected. - (c) Lien securing right to payment.
-Perfection of a security interest in a right to payment or performance also perfects a security interest in a security interest, mortgage, or other lien on personal or real property securing the right. - (d) Certain items credited to investment account.
-Perfection of a security interest in an investment account also perfects a security interest in any securities or commodity contracts credited to the investment account.
+(a) [Perfection of security interest.]
+Except as otherwise provided in this section and the next 15-dealing with security interests perfected upon attachment, a security interest is perfected if it has attached and all of the applicable requirements for perfection set forth in this Chapter have been satisfied.
+A security interest is perfected when it attaches if the applicable requirements are satisfied before the security interest attaches.

-SECTION 15-9-309.
-SECURITY INTEREST PERFECTED UPON

-ATTACHMENT.
+(b) [Continuous perfection; perfection by different methods.]
+A security interest is perfected continuously if it is originally perfected by one method under this Chapter and is later perfected by another method under this Chapter, without an intermediate period when it was unperfected.

+(c) [Lien securing right to payment.]
+Perfection of a security interest in a right to payment or performance also perfects a security interest in a security interest, mortgage, or other lien on personal or real property securing the right.

+- (d) [Certain items credited to investment account.]
+Perfection of a security interest in an investment account also perfects a security interest in any securities or commodity contracts credited to the investment account. - 15-9-309.
+SECURITY INTEREST PERFECTED UPON ATTACHMENT.
 The following security interests are perfected when they attach:

-(1) a purchase-money security interest in consumer goods, except as otherwise provided in Section 15-9-311(b) regarding goods subject to certain statutes, regulations or treaties;
+(1) a purchase-money security interest in consumer goods, except as otherwise provided in 15-9-

+311(b) regarding goods subject to certain statutes, regulations or treaties;

-- (2) a security interest created by an assignment of accounts which does not by itself or in conjunction with other assignments to the same assignee transfer a significant part of the assignor's outstanding accounts; - (3) a sale of a payment intangible or a promissory note; - (4) a security interest created by an assignment of a health-care-insurance receivable to the provider of the health-care goods or services; - (5) a security interest created by an assignment of a beneficial interest in a decedent's estate; and - (6) a security interest created by an assignment by an individual of an account that is a right to payment of winnings in a lottery or other game of chance.
+(2) a security interest created by an assignment of accounts which does not by itself or in conjunction with other assignments to the same assignee transfer a significant part of the assignor's outstanding accounts:

-SECTION 15-9-310.
+(3) a sale of a payment intangible or a promissory note;

+(4) a security interest created by an assignment of a health-care-insurance receivable to the provider of the health-care goods or services;

+(5) a security interest created by an assignment of a beneficial interest in a decedent's estate; and

+(6) a security interest created by an assignment by an individual of an account that is a right to payment of winnings in a lottery or other game of chance.

+15- 9-310.
 WHEN FILING REQUIRED TO PERFECT SECURITY INTEREST; SECURITY INTERESTS TO WHICH FILING PROVISIONS DO NOT APPLY.

-- (a) General rule: perfection by filing.
-Except as otherwise provided in subsection (b) and the section of this Crow/Apsaalooke Secured Transactions Act dealing with perfection of a security interest in money, a financing statement must be filed to perfect all security interests. - (b) Exceptions: filing not necessary.
-The filing of a financing statement is not necessary to perfect a security interest: - (1) that is perfected under Section 15-9-308(c), dealing with liens securing rights to payment;
+- (a) [General rule: perfection by filing.]
+Except as otherwise provided in this section (b) and the section of this Chapter dealing with perfection of a security interest in money, a financing statement must be filed to perfect all security interests. - (b) [Exceptions: filing not necessary.]
+The filing of a financing statement is not necessary to perfect a security interest: - (1) that is perfected under 15-9-308(c), dealing with liens securing rights to payment;